 We evaluate the out-of-sample performance of the following dynamic BL portfolios: the implied BL portfolio with reverse optimization, the SR-BL portfolio with maximal Sharpe ratio, the MVaR-BL portfolio with maximal reward-to-VaR ratio, the MCVaR-BL portfolio with maximal reward-to-CVaR ratio and the risk-adjusted BL portfolio.
 The market portfolios are represented by the 10 FTSE sector indices for the US, UK and Japan.
-To estimate the time-varying distribution of returns, we use various conditional volatility models (the Rolling Window, Exponentially Weighted Moving Average and Dynamic Conditional Correlation (DCC) models), distributional assumptions (the normal and t-distributions) and confidence levels (90%, 95% and 99%).
+To estimate the time-varying distribution of returns, we use a range of conditional volatility models (the Rolling Window, Exponentially Weighted Moving Average and Dynamic Conditional Correlation (DCC) models), distributional assumptions (the normal and t-distributions) and confidence levels (90%, 95% and 99%).
 We report three main findings.
 First, the dynamic BL portfolios and risk-adjusted BL portfolios outperform the benchmark and the equally-weighted naive portfolio.
 Second, the dynamic BL portfolio based on the DCC model has the best out-of-sample performance.
 Third, the portfolios that account for tail risk outperform the portfolios that ignore tail risk.
+Our results are robust to the choice of estimation window length and data frequency, and hold in sub-samples.

 The outline of the remainder of the paper is as follows.
 Section 2 describes the data used in the empirical analysis.
 Section 3 describes the dynamic BL asset allocation framework.
-Section 4 reports and discusses the empirical results.
-Section 5 summarizes our findings and offers some concluding remarks.
+Section 4 reports and discusses the empirical results and summarizes our findings.
+Section 5 presents the robustness tests.
+Section 6 offers some concluding remarks.